 Santa Elena Canyon Trail

-As I mentioned earlier, the Ross Maxwell Scenic Drive's southern terminus is the Santa Elena Canyon.
+As I mentioned, the Ross Maxwell Scenic Drive's southern terminus is the Santa Elena Canyon.
 Here, a towering 1,500-foot wall has slowly been pulled apart by seismic activity along the Terlingua Fault.

 The Rio Grande River runs through the narrow canyon walls, separating the U.S. from Mexico just as it does throughout Big Bend National Park.

-The 1.4-mile hike was pretty easy and took Kel and me 75 minutes total from the time we left the car to when we got back.
+The 1.4-mile hike was pretty easy and took Kel and me 75 minutes total from when we left the car to when we got back.

 If you're not interested in the whole hike, it's a short walk for five minutes on flat ground to get a clear view of the canyon's entrance—it's pretty impressive.